spenserblack/gengo/docs/HACKING.md

 ### Language Support

-While the library does support providing your own language definitions, the "out-of-the-box" language definitions are defined in [`./gengo/languages.yaml`][languages-file].
+Language definitions are defined in [`./gengo/languages.yaml`][languages-file].
 This is where you register new languages, add extensions, filenames, filepath patterns, or interpreters to help identify languages, etc. Pretty much anything involving language detection or the returned language data comes from this file (but there are a few exceptions).

 #### The `languages.yaml` file